mynodebtc/mynode_docs/docs/advanced/custom-app-versions.md

 # Customize App Versions

-In some situations, like in the case of contentious forks, you may want to use a specific application version and not upgrade to the one used by myNode or upgrade to a new release prior to its inclusion in a myNode release.
-If that were to happen, myNode includes a tool to override the application version that is installed.
+In some situations, like in the case of contentious forks, you may want to use a specific application version and not upgrade to the one used by MyNode or upgrade to a new release prior to its inclusion in a MyNode release.
+If that were to happen, MyNode includes a tool to override the application version that is installed.

 ## Customizing an Application Version